Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Dominant Allele

-Expressed even when only one copy exists.
+Expressed even when one copy exists.

 Recessive Allele